trizen/raku-rosettacode/programming_tasks/M/Multi-dimensional_array.md

 # By default, Perl 6 can store any object in an array, and it is not very compact.
 You can constrain the type of values that may be stored which can allow the optimizer to store them much more efficiently.

 my @c = 1 ..
-10; # stores integers, but not very compact since there are no constraints on what the values _may_ be
+10; # Stores integers, but not very compactly since there are no constraints on what the values _may_ be

 my uint16 @d = 1 ..
-10 # since there are and only can be unsigned 16 bit integers, the optimizer will use a much more compact memory layout.
+10 # Since there are and only can be unsigned 16 bit integers, the optimizer will use a much more compact memory layout.

-# indicies must be a positive integer. negative indicies are not permitted, fractional indicies will be truncated to an integer.
+# Indices must be a positive integer.
+Negative indices are not permitted, fractional indices will be truncated to an integer.
 ```